ddean-dev/AutoDeposit/readme.md

-# NibTweaks
+# AutoDeposit
-a small addon of code snippets and the like I use to tweak my World of Warcraft experience with, not recommended for use by anyone other then the author, but the repo is public for ease of installing my interface files
+A World of Warcraft addon for automatically depositing and withdrawing gold from your warband bank.

 ## Installation
 Copy the GitHub URL into WoWUp